AbuseIO/SCART-docs/docs/basic/classification.md

 abuse contact marked as POLICE will be informed by email with all the records (URL's) marked with FIRST POLICE.

-Set MANUAL is also only possible when the record is ILLEGAL.
-When this is set SCARt will automatically only check the Whois information and will not check whether the URL (image) is online.
+Set MANUAL is also only possible when the record is set ILLEGAL.
+When this is set SCARt will automatically only check the Whois information and will not check whether the URL (image) is (still) online.
+It will therefor not try to scrape the image.
 In the function CHECKONLINE records can be set offline.

 With EDIT a number of fields can be updated: